syo00/ReactiveLinqToObservableCollection/README.md

 When items in source collection are changed, the changes will be applied to the converted collection.

 In additional, you can use some of useful reactive extensions methods such as ObserveOn and Synchronize.
-They make very easy to handle  ObservableCollection thread and synchronization.
+They make very easy to change ObservableCollection handling thread and synchronize.

 ```csharp
 ObservableCollection<string> observableCollection = ...;